steveberardi/starplot/docs/installation.md

 ### Segmentation Fault with map plots

-If you're seeing "segmentation fault" errors when creating map plots, you may have to compile [shapely](https://shapely.readthedocs.io/en/stable/index.html) from source for your runtime environment:
+If you're seeing "segmentation fault" errors when creating map plots, you may have to install [shapely](https://shapely.readthedocs.io/en/stable/index.html) from source for your runtime environment:
 ```
 pip install --no-binary :all: shapely
 ```